Mechanomy

 Say hi to explore what's easy, what's hard, and what we can do together.

-When a potential customer visits your website, the first value you can provide to them is to show them that their interest is valid and worth spending time on.
+When a potential customer visits your website, the first value you can provide to them is to show them that their interest is valid and worth spending additional time exploring your products.

 — Ben Conrad